I thought they hired me to write code

 If they hired me to write code.
 If my old friend was hired to maintain what was exotic code, then why was it so easy to discard it?

-This concisely came to me when I worked as a consultant.
+My experiences as a consultant further highlighted the importance of delivering visual results to clients and stakeholders.
 I often spent night and day fixing bugs and performance issues only for the company to ask me if I did any work.
 But when I produced "A Subscription Model" or "An Architecture" or "A build system" these were highly praised.
 Even though they came in as a PowerPoint instead of working code.
 They would hand it over to a team to write the code later, if ever.

 Does it mean that we shouldn't write code or shouldn't try to get better at it?
 Not at all.
 When working in a team, what matters most is that the weakest developer be at the very least competent.
 The rest is to try to build and maintain the company's product and features.